Keeping you safe is our top priority. What to expect when you visit LMH Health

 Factors associated with worse acuity outcomes included the following:

-Because of its dose distribution, charged-particle irradiation can be used to treat larger tumors and tumors closer to the fovea or optic disc than plaque brachytherapy.
+Because of its dose distribution, charged-particle irradiation can be better used to treat larger tumors and tumors closer to the fovea or optic disc than plaque brachytherapy.
 A large, single-center, single-surgeon series of 2,069 patients treated with proton-beam therapy had an actuarial local control rate of 95% (95% CI, 93%–96%) at 15 years.
-The cumulative rate of enucleation was 16% (95% CI, 13%–20%), most frequently as a result of neovascular glaucoma, blind uncomfortable eyes, or local recurrence (46%, 31%, and 23% of enucleations).
+The cumulative rate of enucleation was 16% (95% CI, 13%–20%), and most frequently the result of neovascular glaucoma representing 46% of enucleations, blind uncomfortable eyes or 31% of enucleations, or local recurrence in 23% of enucleations.
 As with plaque radiation, risk factors for deterioration in visual acuity after charged-particle radiation were tumor size, location near the fovea or optic disc, baseline acuity, and underlying diabetes.

 Similarly, another large, single-center, single-surgeon, consecutive series of 886 patients treated with proton-beam irradiation reported a local control rate of 92.1% (95% CI, 89.8%–94.6%) and ocular conservation rate of 87.3% (95% CI, 83.9%–90.9%) at 10 years.][Level of evidence: 3iiDiv] The actuarial OS at 10 years was 64.1% (95% CI, 59.5%–69.0%).

 In a single-center, phase I–II study of 57 evaluable patients treated with carbon ion-beam irradiation and followed for a median of 26 months, 26 patients developed neovascular glaucoma or severe eye pain from increased intraocular pressure, and 3 patients had enucleation.
 One patient had a local tumor recurrence.